-Under the direction of the County Administrator is responsible for the overall management of the EMS Departments and the Medical Examiner function.
+Under the direction of the County Administrator the EMS Director is responsible for the overall management of the EMS Departments and the Medical Examiner function.
 Responsible for executive leadership, managerial and organizational effectiveness, fiscal planning, budgeting, auditing, human resources development, public service, and communication for the department.

 An employee in this position may be called upon to do any or all of the following essential functions.
 These examples do not include all of the duties, which the employee may be expected to perform.
 To perform this job successfully, an individual must be able to perform each essential function satisfactorily.